 - Your primary place of residence, but it is subject to equity limits in some states.

-- Personal property such as furnishings, appliances, belongings, and household goods – there is a cap on some states on the allowable amount.
+- Personal property such as furnishings, appliances, belongings, and household goods is a cap on some states on the allowable amount.

 - Revocable burial funds with a value of up to $1,500 per spouse.
 Other irrevocable burial contracts.
-Burial funds specifically for funeral service cost, transportation of the body, embalming, cremation, clothing, flowers, services of the funeral director and staff.
+Burial funds are specifically for funeral service costs, body transportation, embalming, cremation, clothing, flowers, and services of the funeral director and staff.

-- An irrevocable contract for burial space items like caskets, vaults, urn, burial plots, headstone, cremation niches, opening and closing of the grave, and memorial park maintenance.
+- An irrevocable contract for burial space items like caskets, vaults, urns, burial plots, headstones, cremation niches, opening and closing of the grave, and memorial park maintenance.

-- One automobile, but there is a limit on the market value of the car.
+- One automobile, but there is a limit on the car’s market value.